 The sorting of assets, liabilities, reserves, income or expenses on the basis of shared characteristics for presentation and disclosure purposes.

-class of assets
+class of assets class of financial instrument

 A grouping of assets of a similar nature and use in an authority's operations.